 When we prepare financial statements that conform with U.S. GAAP, we are required to make estimates and assumptions that affect the timing and amount we record for our assets, liabilities, revenues and expenses because these items may be affected by future events.
+The fair value of assets and liabilities acquired in a business combination accounted for under the acquisition method are also subject to estimates and judgement.
 We base the estimates and assumptions on the most current information available, using our best judgement.
 We also regularly assess the assets and liabilities themselves.
 You can find a summary of our critical accounting estimates in our 2015 Annual Report.